DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 ```

-As you can see, since the order total is greater than $100 so the redemption rule for the attached Value Store (`metadata.cart.total >= 10000 `) evaluates to `true` and this promotion is unlocked for this Transaction.
+As you can see, since the order total is greater than $10, the Redemption Rule for the attached Value Store (`metadata.cart.total >= 10000 `) evaluates to `true` and this promotion is unlocked for this Transaction.

 #### Transaction